 |Module title||International Security in an Era of Globalisation|

 |Total study hours||150|

-The broad aims of this module are to understand the fundamentals of security studies and its importance in a globalising world.
-In particular to :
+The broad aims of this module are to understand the fundamentals of security studies and its importance in an increasingly connected world.
+In particular to:

 • Think in broad, conceptual terms about the changes in international security occasioned by the impact of globalisation, especially since the end of the Cold War in 1989, and evaluate the differing interpretations of its development and assess the processes through which it has occurred over time.